 managing chronic disease (CD).
 In this course designed for nursing, pre-med, social work, and health care management majors, students will gain insights into how the British pioneered in important aspects of health care through visits to the Science Museum, the Florence Nightingale

 Museum and Oxford University.
 By connecting with students from the University of London and visiting medical facilities, you will learn about the roles of health care professionals and compare the CD management models and strategies used in Britain with those of the United States.
-Students should be able to walk 5 miles a day.

 Course Description: London is a Global City!
 It is a planetary hub,